sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/contributions.md

 This `JSON` is processed by the extension runtime to create a [`MenuItemContribution`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/shared/src/api/protocol/contribution.ts#L217:18) object.

 - `action`: The action to invoke when the item is in its active state.
-Must match the `id` field of the action.
+Matches `id` field of an action.
 - `when`: An (optional) expression that must evaluate to true (or a truthy value).
+If the result of the expression is false or falsey, then the item will not appear in its chosen menu.

-Setting `"when"` to `"resource"` means the menu item will display only when a resource (document) is available.
+Setting `"when"` to the value `"resource"` means the menu item will display only when a resource (document) is available.

 <!--TDO Ryan Check out the [extension activation tutorial](activation.md) for a more complex usage of the `when` field.-->